DeepHorizons/KGCOEReport_template/README.md

 Refer to the `README.md` and samples in the `/docs` folder

 ### Pandoc
+Reports can also be written in Markdown and converted to a LaTeX formatted PDF using [Pandoc](http://pandoc.org/).

-Install Pandoc, copy the template and the class file into the same folder as the `.md` file and use the following command:
+To use, install [Pandoc](http://pandoc.org/installing.html), copy the template and the class file into the same folder as the `.md` file, and use the following command:
 ```
 pandoc <lab file>.md --template=pandoc_full_template.tex -s -o <output file>.pdf